camilomontenegro/cv/README.md

 # cv
 **My Curriculum Vitae in an App**

-This time I wanted to make an experiment in order to increase my skills in react-native, because is a new technology for me, and I think that only practice makes a master.
+This time I wanted to make an experiment in order to increase my skills in react-native, because is a new technology for me, and I think that only practice makes perfect.

 I don't know if there is another similar project.
-I guess, but I don't really mind about it, because my target is to learn, not to make the best of the best application in the world.
+I guess, but I don't really mind about it, because my target is to learn, not to make the best application in the world.

-So, I thought that it could be fun take my CV, and make it like an App, not just a pretty PDF.
+So, I thought that it could be fun take my CV, and turn it into an App, not just a pretty PDF.

 I decided to make a little project, but using almost the same tools that I use to handle in my regular projects.